 - Project channels (#projectteam-projectname): These are public channels containing a given project’s team of developers, designers, and project managers working together to iron out technical details and communicating on a daily basis to make sure everyone has a mutual understanding of what needs to be done.

-- Customer channels (#clientname-projectname): Customers are invited to channels as single-channel guests, to protect their privacy and as a single point of contact with their project’s team.
-If team members had any doubts or questions about particular features, they just consult the customer directly in this shared channel.
+- Customer channels (#clientname-projectname): Customers are invited to work with their Netguru project team in Slack Connect, a secure way to share knowledge and collaborate with external partners in Slack.
+If team members had any doubts or questions about particular features, they just consult the customer directly in this channel.

 To top it all off, there’s a mix of channels to discuss day-to-day business operations, including private channels for conversations around recruitment and even channels spun up to brainstorm and discuss new processes with stakeholders before they’re rolled out to the rest of the team.